Finite element methods for electroneutral multicomponent electrolyte flows: Governing equations and salt-charge transformation

 \subsection{Full problem formulation}

-Our final formulation of the electroneutral NSOSM problem is comprised of the following set of equations, taken from \cref{eq:vt_ensosm_mc}, \cref{eq:ensosm_aug_ns}, \cref{eq:vt_ensosm_aug_mavg} and by combining \cref{eq:vt_ensosm_gradmu} with \cref{eq:vt_ensosm_aug_osm}.
+Our final formulation of the electroneutral NSOSM problem comprises the following set of equations, taken from \cref{eq:vt_ensosm_mc}, \cref{eq:ensosm_aug_ns}, \cref{eq:vt_ensosm_aug_mavg} and combining \cref{eq:vt_ensosm_gradmu} with \cref{eq:vt_ensosm_aug_osm}.
 The unknown functions of space and time to be solved for are the velocity $v$, transformed fluxes $\bm{N}_{\nu}$, current density $J$, pressure $p$, transformed mole fractions $\bm{x}_{\nu}$ and salt-charge potential $\Phi_Z$, such that:

 This problem must be supplemented with suitable initial and boundary conditions, which we discuss in forthcoming sections.

 We recall how all quantities appearing in \cref{eq:final_ensosm} depend on the unknowns.
 The viscous stress $\tau$ in \cref{eq:final_ns} is given by \cref{eq:ensosm_newtonian} and the viscosities in \cref{eq:ensosm_newtonian} are assumed to be known functions of $(T, p, \bm{x}_{\nu})$.
 The vector $\bm{N}_Z$ was defined in \cref{eq:cZ_nZ_def} and is simply a concatenation of the fluxes $\bm{N}_{\nu}$ and scaled current density $J$.
 The constant $\gamma > 0$ is a user-chosen augmentation parameter and $f$ is a known forcing term.
 All remaining quantities in \cref{eq:final_ensosm} are assumed to be known Lipschitz continuous functions of $(T, p, \bm{x}_{\nu})$.
 The density $\rho$, concentrations $\bm{c}_{\nu}$ and partial molar volumes $\bm{V}_{\nu}$ can be determined as functions of $(T, p, \bm{x}_{\nu})$ using the volumetric EOS.
 The vector $\bm{\psi}_Z = \bm{Z} \bm{m} / \rho$ depends on $\rho$ only.
 The matrix $\bm{X}_{\nu}^0$ of thermodynamic factors can be expressed in terms of $(n-1)(n-2)/2$ independent Darken factors, while the transport matrix $\bm{M}_Z^{\gamma}$ can be expressed in terms of $n(n-1)/2$ independent Stefan--Maxwell diffusivities \cite{van2023structural}.
 The dependence of these material parameters on $(T, p, \bm{x}_{\nu})$ is typically modelled by fitting experimental data.